 The Port of Montréal is one of the world’s busiest inland ports!
 It’s also the biggest container port in all of eastern Canada.
 Located on the St.Lawrence River, one of the world’s major navigable waterways, it provides the most direct intermodal link between North America’s industrial heartland and markets in Northern Europe and around the Mediterranean.

-- Commanding state-of-the-art facilities and equipment, the Port of Montréal operates non-stop all year long.
-The road and rail system provides quick access to top markets across central and eastern North America, including states in the Midwestern U.S.
+- Commanding state-of-the-art facilities, Montréal’s port operates non-stop all year long.
+The road and rail system provides quick access to top markets across central and eastern North America, including states in the Midwestern U.S..

 - The Port of Montréal is one of the safest ports in the world.